spatie/laravel-validation-rules/README.md

 }
 ```

-The request will only be valid if the role contains `admin` or `reviewer`.
+The request will only be valid if `role` contains `admin` or `reviewer`.

 ### `modelIds`

-Determine if all the given ids exist for the given model class.
+Determine if all of the ids in the input array exist for the given model class.

 ```php
 // in a `FormRequest`